 What we’re thinking

-- functional progress: representing the action or task a person is aiming to accomplish.
+- functional progress: the action

-- non-functional progress: encompassing aspects related to performance, emotions, and feelings while pursuing functional progress.
+- non-functional progress: performance, emotions, and feelings.

 Progress as a state

-So, what exactly is a progress state?
+So what exactly defines a progress state?

 progress state: a snapshot of progress comprising functional, non-functional and contextual elements.

-progress elements | progress sought | |
+progress dimensions | progress journey description | |

 ---|---|---|

-basic | 1. functional | 1. get to my office 30km away |
+basic | Just functional | Get to my office from home |

 Functional progress